doitintl/QuickQuickstarts/README.md

-# Web Backend See-it-run
+# Ten Web Backends First Steps
 When I try a new technology, I spin up a minimal instance.
 The goal is to reach that comfortable milestone where I can say "it works!"
 From that point, I incrementally add the functionalities that I want to explore.

 There are a lot of different ways to run a webapp on Google Cloud Platform and Amazon Web Services.
-[Here are the scripts](https://github.com/doitintl/web_backends_hellos) that can help kick off your experimentation with ten different technologies, listed below.
+[Here are the scripts](https://github.com/doitintl/web_backends_hellos) that can help kick off your experimentation with these web platforms.

+1. AWS Elastic Beanstalk
+2. AWS Lambda
+3. Amazon Elastic Container Service
+4. Amazon Lightsail
+5. Google App Engine Standard Environment
+6. Google App Engine Flexible Environment
+7. GCP Cloud Functions
+8. GCP Cloud Run
+9. Google Kubernetes Engine

 # The scripts